60-Year-Old Taste, 2017

 Sticky rice, 60-year-old homemade Nuruk, commercial Nuruk, silicon, and more.
 Dimensions variables

-This installation compares 60-year-old, homemade living Nuruk inherited from the artist’s grandmother, with a mass-produced Nuruk purchased commercially.
-Exploring this invisible living organism, the artist provokes critical thinking to reconsider the meaning of ethnological and traditional culture from a non human-centric view.
+This installation compares a 60-year-old, homemade living Nuruk inherited from the artist’s grandmother, with a mass-produced Nuruk purchased commercially.
+Exploring this invisible living organism, the artist provokes critical thinking to reconsider the meaning of ethnological and traditional culture from a non-human-centric view.
 Despite legal prohibitions during the Japanese colonization of Korea, and periods of intense poverty following the Korean War, the Makgeolli brewing tradition was successfully passed down by a few Korean households forming their own Nuruk.
-While every Korean home once followed their own Makgeolli recipe, mass produced Nuruk monopolizes and simplifies the taste of the product through lab-developed agglomeration.
+While every Korean home once followed their own Makgeolli recipe, mass-produced Nuruk monopolizes and simplifies the taste of the product through lab-developed agglomeration.

 What is the relationship between history, genealogical heritage, and culture, alongside invisible living matters that are so centric to these things, but have been so readily dismissed?